svrc/tkgi-csi-driver-smb/README.md

 ## What does this do?

-This will ensure that TKGI/PKS clusters can use SMB file shares via StorageClass or PeristentVolume with two benefits over the usual DaemonSet-based deployment
+This will ensure that TKGI/PKS clusters can use **SMB file shares via StorageClass or PeristentVolume** with two benefits over the usual DaemonSet-based CSI deployment
-* *No requirement to enable privileged mode*.
+* **No requirement to enable privileged mode**.
 It runs the CSI controller as a Kubernetes Deployment, but runs the node agent as a BOSH job directly on the Docker runtime (which is always privileged-capable).
-* *No requirement for container registry or internet access*.
+* **No requirement for container registry or internet access**.
 It includes the images in this BOSH release, for airgapped environments.

-That said, you probably should use the DaemonSet-based drivers and enable privileged access on your Kubernetes cluster, and if you're airgapped, copy the iamges and retag them.
+That said, **you probably should use the DaemonSet-based drivers** and enable privileged access + Pod Security Policies (and/or OpenPolicyAgent) on your Kubernetes cluster, and if you're airgapped, copy the images and retag them.
 It's the more standardized way to installing CSI, and easier to understand than the nuances of BOSH.

+This version exists mostly for those who aren't ready to do that and are willing to deal with the update lag and/or potential quirks.
 I will make reasonable efforts to keep this up to date with the [upstream](https://github.com/kubernetes-csi/csi-driver-smb) but I don't have a formal SLO.

 ## How do I install it?